Saturday, 22 February 2025

 LG Electronics is bolstering its global presence in the commercial HVAC market, driven by strong sales and technological advancements in its chiller offerings.

-LG Electronics is experiencing substantial growth in its Business-to-Business (B2B) Heating, Ventilation, and Air Conditioning (HVAC) sector, driven by robust of its large-capacity chillers.
+LG Electronics is experiencing substantial growth in its Business-to-Business (B2B) Heating, Ventilation, and Air Conditioning (HVAC) sector, driven by robust sales of its large-capacity chillers.
 These chillers are designed specifically for expansive buildings and commercial facilities.
 Thanks to its advanced technology, the company has reported a remarkable nearly 40 per cent increase in average annual sales over the past three years.

 Chillers are crucial components in modern cooling systems, providing air conditioning by circulating chilled water through a heat exchanger.
-Since introducing chillers in 2011, LG has expanded its HVAC range to include solutions for residential and commercial settings, central air conditioning systems, chillers for nuclear power plants, and comprehensive building systems (BMS).
+Since introducing chillers in 2011, LG has expanded its HVAC range to include solutions for residential and commercial settings, central air conditioning systems, chillers for nuclear power plants, and comprehensive building management systems (BMS).

 This segment of the business is emerging as a significant growth driver, with LG focusing on expanding its chiller sales globally.
 This strategy includes targeting both new projects, such as battery and material manufacturing plants, and traditional facilities like nuclear power plants.
 A recent achievement was securing a contract to provide chillers for a cutting-edge battery plant in North America.